National Commission for Women: Activities

 The objective of the NCW is to represent the rights of women in India and to provide a voice for their issues and concerns.
-The subjects of their campaigns have included dowry, politics, religion, equal representation for women in jobs, and the exploitation of women for labour.
-They have also discussed police abuses against women.
+The subjects of the commission's campaigns have included dowry, politics, religion, equal representation for women in jobs, and the exploitation of women for labour.
+The NCW has also discussed police abuses against women.

-The commission regularly publishes a monthly newsletter, Rashtra Mahila, in both Hindi and English.
+The commission publishes a monthly newsletter, Rashtra Mahila ("Nation's Women"), in both Hindi and English.

 Controversies

 Section 497 of the Indian Penal Code

 In December 2006 and January 2007, the NCW found itself at the center of a minor controversy over its insistence that Section 497 of the Indian Penal Code not be changed to make adulterous wives equally prosecutable by their husbands.

-But the grounds on which Ms. Vyas resists the logic of making this a criminal offence — particularly for women, as often recommended — are not as encouraging.
+But the grounds on which [then NCW chairperson] Ms. Vyas resists the logic of making this a criminal offence — particularly for women, as often recommended — are not as encouraging.
 She is averse to holding the adulterous woman equally culpable as the adulterous man because women, she believes, are never offenders.
 They are always the victims.

 The NCW has demanded that women should not be punished for adultery, as a woman is "the victim and not an offender" in such cases.
 They have also advocated the amendment of Section 198 of the CrPC to allow women to file complaints against unfaithful husbands and prosecute them for their promiscuous behaviour.
 This was in response to "loopholes" in the Indian Penal Code that allowed men to file adultery charges against other men who have engaged in illicit relations but did not allow women to file charges against their husbands.

 The Commission has also worked to guarantee women security in unconventional relationships.